A healthy start for a healthy life: a strategy for child and adolescent health and well-being in the WHO European Region 2026–2030

 A generation at risk

 The evidence demonstrates that urgent action is needed.
-Mental health affects 1 in 4 children under 18 years.
-One in 3 primary school children live with overweight or obesity.
+Mental health affects 1 in 4 children under 18 years of age.
+One in 4 primary school children live with overweight or obesity.
 In some parts of our Region, newborn mortality rates are 28 times higher than in countries with the lowest rates.
 These challenges have been exacerbated by the COVID-19 pandemic, with reduced access to specialized health care, leaving many children and adolescents facing inadequate care.

 Our commitment to change

-This is not just another strategy – it is our commitment to creating a Region where every child can reach their full potential for health and well-being.
+This is not just another strategy – it is WHO’s commitment to creating a Region where every child and adolescent can reach their full potential for health and well-being.

 Documents